MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 We used Compute engine to run our docker images.
 We used instances with the following hardware: n1-standard-1.
+Here are the key specifications for the n1-standard-1 machine type in Google Cloud:
+- vCPUs: 1
+- Memory (GB): 3.75
+- Max number of Persistent Disks: 128
+- Max total Persistent Disk size (TiB): 257
+- Local SSD: Yes
+- Default egress bandwidth (Gbps): Up to 2
+- Tier_1 egress bandwidth (Gbps): N/A

+Using this we would expect long training times, but for resource management we decided that this was good enough for our project setup during this course.
+Additionally, the intention is to migrate to a local server in the future.
 We created a VM instance called playground1 on Zone: europe-west1-b and then can connect to it via ssh.

 ### Question 19